IBM/automation-integration-platform/README.md

-The following instructions will help you install Maximo Core into AWS, Azure, and IBM Cloud OpenShift Kubernetes environment.
+The following instructions will help you install Cloud Pak for Integration into AWS, Azure, and IBM Cloud OpenShift Kubernetes environment.